bSchnepp/PathToolKit/README.md

 # PathToolKit
 A simple drawing/widget toolkit, utilizing XCB.
+Currently dead, migrating to learning Wayland instead and to drop X11 support.
+Will submit patches for Wayland later.
 ___

 PathToolKit is meant to be a simple-to-understand but deep in features widget/drawing toolkit that I can just use.